phucbui95/CarMakeClassifier/README.md

 # Approach

-In this project, i used several feature extraction networks such as ResNet, VGG, EffNet
+In this project, i used several feature extraction networks such as ResNet, EffNet

 # Installation